RyuKaSa/GL_UGE_Project/note.md

  - C++ application with OpenGL 3+ (shaders, no fixed pipeline) ✅
  - Windowed app with event loop ✅
- - Must compile on Linux (no memory leaks, documented, uses Git). ❌ (MacOS, no Valgrind)
+ - Must compile on Linux (no memory leaks, documented, uses Git). ❌ (MacOS, no Valgrind, documented, uses Git)
  - Loading/importing of geometry or .obj/.ply models ✅
  - Skybox rendering (visible from anywhere, no ceiling) ✅
  - Two separate lighting/shader pipelines (one per room) ✅